Santa Cruz Wharf: History

+High surf in December 2023 damaged the wharf, forcing the temporary closure of the entire structure and leading to the demolition of a restaurant at its end.
+On December 23, 2024, an approximately 150 ft section at the end of the wharf collapsed due to high waves.
+The wharf had accumulated a backlog of necessary repairs prior to the collapse, but engineers were unable to implement the repairs due to CEQA lawsuits.
+During the collapse, one city project manager and two contractors fell into the ocean together with equipment, two of whom were rescued while the third swam to shore.
+The public restroom building was washed up onto the beach.
+With the loss of some 300 pilings, debris washed up as far as 10 miles away.
+The pier, along with the businesses on it, was closed for inspection of the damage.
+The pier reopened January 4, 2025, after it was determined the lost equipment did not pose a danger to the structure.

+Description and events

+The wharf is a popular tourist attraction, nestled adjacent to the city's leading attraction, Santa Cruz Beach Boardwalk.
+Visitors flock to the wharf for a variety of restaurants, gift shops, wine tasting, candy stores, and just to stroll and peer down at the sea lions below.
+Annually, an estimated 1.5 million visitors come to the Santa Cruz Wharf to fish, shop, dine and sightsee.

 Woodies on the Wharf

 The Surf City Classic "Woodies on the Wharf" is Northern California's largest woodie show that features more than 200 stylish, pre-1952 wood-bodied cars.
-Admission is free.
-Music, woodie goodies and prize drawings are included.
 A free bike valet is available.

 Wharf to Wharf

-Each year, on the fourth Sunday in July, thousands of runners from across America and around the globe return to Santa Cruz, California for the annual six-mile race to Capitola-by-the-Sea.
 First run in 1973 by a handful of locals, the Wharf to Wharf Race begins at the Santa Cruz Wharf and completes at the Capitola Wharf, in the neighboring town.
 Limited to 16,000 runners on a first-come-first-served basis, its field sells out months in advance.
+Each year, on the fourth Sunday in July, thousands of runners return for the 6 mile to Capitola-by-the-Sea.

 Popular culture

 A fish market on the wharf is featured in scenes from the film Sudden Impact (1983).
 A restaurant on the wharf is seen in The Lost Boys (1987).